BrandonConrady/KnightsTour/README.md

 However, at this point you can either restart or undo your move to try another path.

 ## Credits
+A major thanks to my teacher, Charles Gorrill of North Hennepin Community College for inspiration on this project.
+This was originally a homework assignment for a class, but after learning more concepts after that assignment I have decided to revisit it.

 In /assets/icons/ is a source.txt file that provides the source of icon images used within this project.

 ## Why are there images for the Queen piece in a game that only uses the Knight Piece?